The Volcano people

 and rowed toward the closest island on the horizon.
 The villagers wondered if they had enough food and water to make it, but resolved if they did go to the new island, they would somehow survive.

 The group that chose to do nothing discovered that it was far too late to build boats, so they gathered what food and water they had and left all their belongings because there was no room to carry it.
 Some struck out on small fishing boats; others quickly felled trees or ripped doors off local huts and leaped into the water leaving family members behind to fend for themselves.
-Some of the people were trampled and injured their ships great fighting and loss of life.
+Some of the people were trampled and injured boarding their ships’, there was great fighting and loss of life.
 Many just stood on the shore feeling angry that this was happening to them and talked loudly of how it was not fair for the God of the volcano to do this now.